Horn Concerto No. 2 (Strauss): Composition history

 The premiere of Strauss's opera Capriccio was on 28 October 1942.
 Strauss wrote "My life's work has been concluded with Capriccio.
 Whatever notes I scribble down now have no bearing on musical history."
 A couple of days later he drove to Vienna where he was to stay for over 6 months.
 The horn concerto seems to have been written very quickly: his note book indicates that the draft was finished on 11 November, and the final score two weeks later on the 28th (he added a note at the end "In the beautiful house at Vienna").
 The autograph score indicates that it is dedicated "To the memory of my father", although this did not make it into the published version.
-The speed of composition may reflect it had been on his mind for sometime, as the principal horn player at Munich, Professor Josef Suttner, had asked him years before to write a second concerto.
+The speed of composition may reflect that it had been on his mind for sometime, as the principal horn player at Munich, Professor Josef Suttner, had asked him years before to write a second concerto.
 Strauss also mentioned the second concerto in a program list written in 1941.

 Since finishing An Alpine Symphony in 1915 until 1942, Strauss devoted himself almost completely to operatic works, with no substantial orchestral works.
-The few works from this period include the ballet Schlagobers (1922), the two Couperin Suites (the 1923 Dance suite and the 1941 Divertimento) and Japanese Festival Music (1940).
+The few orchestral works from this period include the ballet Schlagobers (1922), the two Couperin Suites (the 1923 Dance suite and the 1941 Divertimento) and Japanese Festival Music (1940).
 The Second Horn Concerto was the first in a series of late works often referred to as his Indian summer, which include Metamorphosen, his Oboe Concerto, the Duet concertino for clarinet and bassoon, ending with his Four Last Songs written just before his death in 1949.
 He gave no opus number to any of these late works and none were published during his lifetime.